Saudi prince sues Los Angeles to hasten mansion plans

+* Says it issued 2017 second tranche non-public corporate bonds worth totally 4 billion yuan

-A Saudi prince seeking to build a sprawling mansion in the famous 90210 zip code in the mountains above Beverly Hills, a project that has drawn opposition from neighbours, has sued the city of Los Angeles to hasten its construction.
+May 22 A Saudi prince seeking to build a sprawling mansion in the famous 90210 zip code in the mountains above Beverly Hills, a project that has drawn opposition from neighbors, has sued the city of Los Angeles to hasten its construction.

 In a lawsuit filed in Los Angeles Superior Court on Friday, the prince's company, Tower Lane Properties, said such a review was unnecessary.